ElektryonUK/storj-utils/README.md

   to specify its location.

 - **Docker Container Shutdown Option (Optional):**
-  Before the second sync pass, the script lists all running Docker containers and allows you to select which containers should be shut down.
-This helps prevent live container processes from interfering with the final sync.
+  Before the second sync pass, the script lists running Docker containers and allows you to select which containers should be shut down.
+This helps prevent container-based file changes from interfering with the final sync.

+- **Root Privilege Requirement:**
+  Most commands in this script require root privileges.
+The script checks if it is run as root and exits if not.

 - **Progress Reporting:**
   Uses `rsync` with `--info=progress2` to display real-time progress, transfer speed, and ETA.